 Disinfection by-products in drinking water

-Disinfection by-products (DBPs) are chemicals that can be formed when chlorine is used for disinfecting drinking water to prevent disease.
+Disinfection by-products (DBPs) are chemicals that form when chlorine is used for disinfecting drinking water to prevent disease.
 The chlorine reacts with decaying organic matter, like leaves or vegetation, from lakes and rivers to form DBPs.
-2 of the most common types of DBPs found in chlorinated drinking water are trihalomethanes (THMs) and haloacetic acids (HAAs).
+Two of the most common types of DBPs found in chlorinated drinking water are trihalomethanes (THMs) and haloacetic acids (HAAs).

-Some studies have suggested that long-term exposure to consistent high levels of THMs and/or HAAs might increase the risk of cancer.
-Experts agree that any health concern from these DBPs will come from exposure over many years.
+Some studies have suggested that long-term exposure to consistent high levels of THMs or HAAs might increase the risk of cancer.
+Experts agree that any health concern from these DBPs come from exposure over many years.

 The benefits of disinfecting drinking water with chlorine are much greater than the potential health risks of being exposed to higher levels of THMs and HAAs.

-You can come in contact with THMs and HAAs when drinking or bathing in affected water or breathing in steam when showering.
+You can come in contact with THMs and HAAs when drinking or bathing in affected water or breathing in steam when showering or any other activity that generates steam in an enclosed space.
 Higher levels of THMs and HAAs often happen in summer and fall when there is more organic matter in a community's source water.

-If the water in your community has elevated levels of THMs or HAAs, you can reduce your exposure by:
+If your community's water system has high levels of THM or HAA levels, you can reduce your exposure by:

-- opening a window or using a fan when bathing/showering
+- opening windows or using a fan when bathing or showering

 - using a pour-over filtration water pitcher for drinking

-- using a safe alternative to tap water for drinking (do not drink water straight from a lake or river)
+- using water from another source for drinking.
+Do not drink water straight from a lake or river

-- using a treatment device in your home that is certified to remove THMs
+- installing a filter on your faucet or under your sink that is certified to remove THMs

-- to keep your water clean, it is important to install and maintain the treatment device following the manufacturer's instructions (for example, filters should be replaced regularly)
+- to keep your water clean, follow the manufacturer's instructions on installing and maintaining your device, for example, filters should be replaced regularly

 You don't have to stop using tap water.
 You can still: